-Choosing the best document scanning company can be time-consuming if you’re not sure what to look for.
-Our guide below outlines the top 5 questions you should ask a potential document scanning company before you hire them for the job.
+Our guide below outlines the top 5 questions you should ask a potential document scanning company before you hire them to digitize your records.

-How much will my document scanning project cost?
+1. How much does hiring a document scanning company cost?

-One of the major hurdles preventing businesses from hiring a professional document scanning company are the costs.
+One of the major concerns business owners have when weighing the pros and cons of hiring a professional document scanning company are the costs.
 Understandably, you want to get the best possible return on your investment, and you don’t want to pay a penny more than you have to.

-In addition to that, some scanning companies may charge additional fees for document preparation, shipping, indexing, double-sided documents, and more.
-Be sure to understand the costs before you agree to start your project.
+That’s because some scanning companies charge additional fees for document preparation, shipping, indexing, double-sided documents, and more, while others don’t.
+Be sure to ask about these extra costs before you agree to start your project.

 Luckily, you don’t need to make guesses when you choose SecureScan.
-We we take a simple “one-box, one-price” approach, making cost projection easy.
-After all, who should be forced to count documents in order to get a reliable price quote?
-We also offer an obligation-free document scanning quote to help you plan ahead for your scanning project.
+We we take a simple “one-box, one-price” approach to scanning, making cost projections easy.

 Not many other scanning companies provide this level of transparency though, so if you are considering hiring another company, be on the lookout for hidden costs that pile up after the initial estimate.

-Efficient storage isn’t necessarily effective storage.
-Bouncing between hard drives, iCloud and Dropbox accounts, and thumbnail drives is no better than rifling through physical drawers stuffed full of paper.
+Bouncing between hard drives, iCloud and Dropbox accounts, proprietary software, and thumbnail drives is honestly no better than rifling through filing cabinet drawers stuffed full of paper.

-That’s why you need to hire a company with experience that can guide you through the process of consolidating, indexing, and organizing your files.
+You need to hire a document scanning company that will guide you through the process of consolidating, indexing, and organizing your files in such a way that your files are easily found when you need them.
 By creating a single access point for all of your documents, you’ll be able to search for and find the data you need quickly, from a single interface.

-You’ll also want to be sure your data is stored securely, either protected by encryption, access control, or ideally both.
+You’ll also want to be sure your data is stored securely after scanning, either protected by encryption, access control, or ideally both.
 Many scanning companies can provide you with a document management system for storing and accessing your files, including SecureScan.
-We use IPaperVision® Enterprise, software that delivers any document, anywhere, at any time.
+We use PaperVision® Enterprise software that delivers any document, anywhere, at any time.
 With easy-to-use search capabilities, you’ll be able to locate information within seconds securely, without fear of data leaks.
 We can also integrate with any other third-party document management software you already use.